glenfish/CryptoTracker/README.md

 - edit all aspects of portfolio
 - display summary profit and loss statement
 - save portfolio view or P&L to PDF or print
-- user account creation, password usage and authentication on user accounts

 ## Testing